top of page

 FREQUENTLY ASKED QUESTIONS

 1. What is the deadline for applying?
 Is there an advantage to applying early?
-We are on a rolling application process with two deadlines.
-Our Priority Deadline is January 15th and our Final Deadline is June 15th.
+We are in a rolling application process.
 Contact our office as soon as you decide to apply so that we can start your file as soon as possible.
 You can send in parts of your application as you complete them, so you do not need to have everything finished at once.
 References can email their letters of recommendation.

 2. Can I apply for or request a specific placement site or do you place the volunteers?
 We ask that you check the sites that you are interested in on your application, and we discern together what would be a “best fit” for you.
 Depending on how soon you apply for a given year, some placements are more open than others.
 Each site has a limited number of volunteer slots available.